darcyj/ghost-tree-unite7-silva128/README.md

   time ghost-tree extensions group-extensions $ITS_seqs 0.8 $ITS_otu_map_80

 # Ghosttree calls "fasttree" instead of "FastTree".
 A link fixes this.
+  # You may need to change this - you can find where your FastTree is with
+  # which FastTree
   ln -s ~/.local/bin/FastTree fasttree chmod +x fasttree export PATH=$PATH:~/Desktop/ghost-tree